tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 Comment to students that, despite this is pseudocode, it should get the point across.
 Continue through the lesson slides and highlight the following.

-* Ethereum secures over $20 billion US Dollars in assets without a central authority.
+* Ethereum secures over $20 billion Dollars in assets without a central authority.
 It powers a huge ecosystem of decentralized applications and financial ecosystems.

 * First generation blockchains were much like the days of carrying a cell phone, iPod, and calculator with you.
 Each solved a specific problem.